 on the 'Project' checkbox.

-4 Click on the OK button.
-Each Project Item now appear Project compartment of the of the diagram.
-Items of each ty grouped together so that, for Effort items on the element a under the heading 'Effort', an items on the element are growthe heading 'Risk'. element on ype are example, all are grouped nd all Risk
+4 Click on the OK button .
+Each Project Item now appears in the Project compartment of the element on the diagram.
+Items of each type are grouped together so that, for example, all Effort items on the element are grouped under the heading 'Effort', and all Risk items on the element are grouped under the heading 'Risk'.

 CCBookClientPanel

 "SM_Activity" + CCBookClientPanel + GetBook: CBook

 ~ bookpanel(): CCBookPanel

 test scripts Unit Valid Inputs Pass

 maintenance Issue Run time New Triggers New

 project Effort Implement Coding Test Coding